robin-raymond/zax.io/compiler-directives.md

     // check if a type is defined
     testedFeature : TestedFeature

-    // check if the input argument is compatible and convertible to a simple
+    // check if an `input` argument is compatible and convertible to a simple
     // `Integer` type
-    check := input as Integer
+    check : Integer = input as Integer

 } = {
     // ...